-This Skinny Sweet Potato Casserole with Maple Pecan Topping is a vegan, light and healthy twist to traditional sweet potato casserole.
+This Skinny Vegan Sweet Potato Casserole with Maple Pecan Topping is a vegan, light and healthy twist to traditional sweet potato casserole.
 All the comfort food, less than half the calories!

 I’ve been trying to act more mature when it comes to describing posts to you.
 It’s hard to be serious and describe a meal that had you gaga when you want to just talk about exactly how gaga it had you – nevertheless I’m really going to try!
-This healthy vegan sweet potato casserole.
-Yeah, I’m talking about this delicious sweet potato casserole right here, Maple-Pecan topping included.
+This healthy vegan sweet potato casserole is a perfect example of that.

 Let’s start with the base.
 Delicious sweet potato that you’ve cubed, boiled and mashed.
 We all know that sweet potato in and of itself is a delicious and healthy starch, so my plan was to keep the defining nutritious qualities of this beautiful vegetable and highlight it in this casserole rather than hide it.

 Next?
 We scoop it into the casserole dish and set aside.
 If you made the maple pecan topping while the sweet potato was boiling, just sprinkle it on top right now.
 If not, let’s get right to it.
 We have pecans, almond flour, maple syrup and vegan butter coming together in a deliciously sweet crumble topping that will have to picking sweet bits and pieces off of the top of the casserole.
 The topping is gluten free and vegan, and is so delicious that I need to make it again on another recipe!

 Did I mention that this was a healthy sweet potato casserole?
 Yes, we are still at healthy.
 The thing is, sweet potato is so naturally sweet that it only needs a few ingredients to enhance it, and transform it into a beautiful baked healthy sweet potato casserole with an addictive crumbly topping.
 Next, pop that casserole right into the oven for 30 minutes.
 What you’ll get is a slightly risen, puffed up sweet potato casserole that is dreamily sweet, fluffy and light and a topping (I know, I know) that complements it so perfectly you’ll be making this before, during and after Thanksgiving.
 Above all, this really only takes 10 minutes of prep since the majority of the time is spent boiling the sweet potato and baking the casserole, so you can tick “easy peasy” off of your list.
 I could eat this all.day.long.